 With the ciphers, the letters, the phone calls, and the murders that form the Zodiac-Webster corpus delicti, O’Hare had invented his own “private language,” Penn claims, to write a “Book of Secrets” that describes the recurrent sexual abuse in cryptic but graphic detail.

-“Decoded” by Penn, words like penis, balls, erect, jizz, creaming, semen, prick, cock, pecker, vagina, womb, hole, hard on, pussy, snatch, and incest emerge.
+“Decoded” by Penn in The Second Power, the words penis, balls, erect, jizz, creaming, semen, prick, cock, pecker, vagina, womb, hole, hard on, pussy, snatch, and incest emerge.

 As if the barrage of accusations weren’t enough, Penn explained in Times 17—a reference to the number of times Zodiac stabbed two of his victims—how he had carried out a “psychological war” against O’Hare with late-night phone calls; threatening letters; and postcards similar to those Zodiac mailed to the media.
 “To prevent further bloodshed,” Penn wrote, “I would let him [O’Hare] know that somebody was aware of his secret identity.”